Brett Rypien: Los Angeles Rams

 On May 4, 2023, Rypien signed with the Los Angeles Rams.
 He was released on August 29 and re-signed to the practice squad.
 Rypien was promoted to the active roster on September 13.
 Rypien was waived by the Rams on November 7 after losing to the Green Bay Packers in his season starting debut.

 Seattle Seahawks

 On November 10, 2023, the Seattle Seahawks signed Rypien to their practice squad.
 He was elevated to the active roster on November 23.

 New York Jets

 On December 5, 2023, Rypien was signed by the Jets off the Seahawks practice squad.

 Chicago Bears

 On March 13, 2024, Rypien signed a one-year contract with the Chicago Bears.
 He was released on August 27, 2024.

-Minnesota Vikings
+Minnesota Vikings (first stint)

 On August 29, 2024, Rypien signed with the Minnesota Vikings.
 On January 7, 2025, he was waived by the Vikings to make room for Daniel Jones.
 However, Rypien re-signed with the Vikings to their practice squad on January 9.
 On August 24, Rypien was released by the Vikings.